josephdviviano/epitome/README.md

 Finally, variables can be defined within the module to allow the user to set them before running the module via the command line.
 Each command-line argument should correspond to a variable at the top of the module, which is then referenced in the appropriate locations throughout the script.
 Since the variables are defined before each module, the name-space between modules does not need to be maintained.
 However, for consistency, it is best to select variable names that are specific and unlikely to have shared meanings in other areas of the pipeline.

-**python wrapper**

-With modules written, an advanced user could write a master BASH script by hand to make use of it.
-However, most users will want to make use of the python-based command line interface, which will require you to write a small wrapper function: `.../epitome/commands/foo.py`.

-Each function should have the same name as the associated module and wrapper function, and accept a single variable input_name.
-This denotes the filename prefix that the module will operate on.

-Next, you should define the output prefix (e.g., lowpass).
-This will be passed on to the next module, assuming the user does not make any errors inputing the various module options.

-Finally, the function should ask the user a single question for each command-line argument.
-I have built 4 `selector` functions for integers, floats, lists, and dictionaries.
-These final two allow the user to select from a set of options, with or without an accompanying description.
-The first two allow the use to input a numerical value for appropriate settings, for example, smoothing kernel size in millimeters.

-This set of questions should be wrapped in a try-except loop, checking for `ValueErrors`.
-If the user inputs an inappropriate option, the function will throw an error and return the special type `None`, which will prompt epitome to ignore the current call to the function and ask the user to try again.
-If all is well, the collected variables should be passed to the line variable, which contains a BASH formatted string that will be printed to the master script.

-The following is a code block demonstrating this structure (based on `epitome/commands/surfsmooth.py`):

-    import epitome as epi

-    def surfsmooth(input_name):
-        output = 'smooth'
-        print('\nSmoothing functional data on a cortical surface.')

-        # have the user input one floating-point number, and error out if the user makes a mistake
-        try:
-            print('\nInput smoothing kernel FWHM (mm):')
-            fwhm = epi.utils.selector_float()
-        except ValueError as ve:
-            return '', None

-        # return a single line for the master script with the appropriate command-line arguments set
-        line = '. ${DIR_PIPE/epitome/modules/pre/surfsmooth {} {}'.format(input_name, fwhm)
-        return line, output

-**documentation**

-This is a very important part of module-building.
-Documentation for a given module is supplied in the doc/ folder, in a markdown document sharing the name of the module itself.
-This will be viewable on both GitHub, any future web-hosted manual location, and will also be used to generate the command-line help.
-Remember -- epitome modules should always be useful to advanced users who simply want to write their own master BASH script, and therefore, the documentation should contain enough information so that they can perform this task manually.
-Hopefully the current set of documentation is a sufficient guide for future development.